 What is an HSA?

 Simply put, a health savings account (HSA) is a tax-exempt account established for the purpose of paying or reimbursing qualified medical expenses for an individual, spouse or family.
 To be eligible to open an HSA, an individual must first be in a HSA-qualified high deductible health plan (HDHP).
-High Deductible plan is a $500 or higher, annul deduction per person.
+High Deductible plan is a $1350 or higher, annul deduction per person and $2700 for a family.

 Benefits of an HSA